Angerback/cornershop-frontend-test-2/README.md

 From here on I will work on the storage and populating it through actions and build the app most basic flow, from welcome page to a main screen with a loading state

 As I am making some progress and have made a general structure of what the app will be built like, I start with tests.
 From this point forward, I'll try to test the main component features.

+I've found unit tests to be too expensive for the time I have, so I ended un using cypress as a functional test to ensure every feature is there.
+I'ts really feeling like a debt, but I must focus on deliver the features needed and I'll do my best to unit test as I find the time to do so.